selfishprimate/gerillass-docs/content/docs/loadify/index.md

 {{< highlightwrap class="example">}}

-Now we're going to try a fantastic example to see how Gerillass Sass library can ease development processes and work best when you combine two or more mixins together.
+Now we're going to try a fantastic example to see how Gerillass Sass library can ease your frontend development processes and work best when you combine two or more mixins together.

-We'll be using `only` mixin to select items in the list based on their index numbers and then call the `loadify` mixin in each of the selectors to make elements appear in different time values (different delay and duration times) on the page.
+We'll be using `only` mixin to select items in the list based on their index positions and then call the `loadify` mixin in each of the selectors to make elements appear in different time values (different delay and duration times) on the page.

 **Scroll to the bottom of this example and refresh the page to see the effect.**